ProfRandom/WCB-Dev/DEV Queue/§ Ontosomic Expansion of "Life" Concepts.md

 ## Abstract
 **Major Topics:**
-- Introduces **Ontosomy [neo]** as a WCB framework for classifying *life and life-analog systems*, parallel to ontotypes for planemos.
+- Introduces **Ontosomy [neo]** as a WCB framework for classifying *life and life-analog systems*, parallel to monoclasses and morphotypes for monons.
 - Defines **ontosomic domains** as broad categories of self-sustaining, replicating, or quasi-life chemical/metabolic regimes:
   - **Carbonic:** carbon–water biochemistry (Earth standard).
   - **Nitrogenic:** ammonia/methane-based biochemistries.